Yeadee/Toffee/README.md

 - This script is for educational purposes only.
 Do not use it for any illegal activities.
 If the code affects the revenue of the IPTV owners, please let me know and I will delete it.
 - Please give me proper credit if you share this content.
 Otherwise, I will take it down.
 - Due to geo-restriction, the contents are only available in Bangladesh.

 ## Support

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/yeadee)

+## QUESTIONS

+Questions are welcome at [https://github.com/Yeadee/Toffee/discussions](https://github.com/Yeadee/Toffee/discussions).
+This repo is also open for discussion.

 ## Find Me